 Your doctor may occasionally do tests to make sure the medicine is working and to prevent side effects.
 Go to your doctor regularly for a check-up.

-Tell any other doctors, dentists and pharmacists who are treating you that you take this medicine.
+Tell any other doctors, dentists, and pharmacists who are treating you that you are taking cefaclor.

 Things you must not do

 Do not: